bmtwl/SoftDataDiode/README.md

     iptables -A INPUT --source 1.2.3.4 -j LOG --log-prefix "BACKPROPAGATION DROP: " --log-level 7 iptables -A INPUT --source 1.2.3.4 -j DROP

+#### Linux eBPF modules
+You can use a [packet forwarder](https://github.com/bmtwl/udp-ebpf-monitor) to limit the service's ablity to talk to the general network, as well as mangle the packet in a way that breaks network state, making return traffic impossible.

 #### Others
 Windows (and other host/agent firewalls) may be able to do something similar by positioning the return block rule at the top of the ruleset, but this requires further investigation.